 An amazing new place to play, and to learn about our local environment.

-Deep Creek Reserve in Pakenham is Cardinia Shire’s exciting new outdoor space and it is NOW OPEN!
+Deep Creek Reserve in Pakenham is Cardinia Shire’s exciting new outdoor space.
 A place of environmental significance, Deep Creek Reserve offers people of all ages and abilities many ways to learn, play and get active.

 Deep Creek Reserve has:

 - an all-abilities play space and water play area - PLEASE NOTE: The water play area will be closed for works from Monday 17 to Saturday 22 February.
 The timber surface surrounding the water play area is being replaced with soft fall rubber to improve safety.
 We apologise for any inconvenience caused.

 - walking paths.

 This $12 million project was funded by Council’s capital works program and a $2.825 million grant from the Victorian Government’s Growing Suburbs Fund.

 Deep Creek Reserve demonstrates best practice in environmental sustainable design.

 Reserve entrance and carpark: End of Cameron Way, Pakenham.

 Parking: 171 car parks, including 10 disabled parking spaces.
 Parking is also available in surrounding streets.
 Please consider the neighbours as you arrive at and leave the reserve.